 Digitalisation

-The drive toward widespread adoption of computerised telecommunications tools and devices in everyday life.
+The drive towards widespread adoption of computerised telecommunications tools and devices in everyday life.
 Alongside positives like greater access to information and ease of communications, there are negatives such as mass surveillance by states or online echo chambers that can fuel conspiracy theories and hate speech.

 Digitalisation